 Welcome to the School of Engineering and Materials Science

-All our undergraduate programmes are ranked as some of the highest in the UK and among the best in London.
-Our taught postgraduate programmes are similarly first class and provide students with a fantastic opportunity to engage with cutting-edge research focused in: Modelling and Simulation in Engineering Systems, Bioengineering and Materials Science.
-The skills developed by our students and our extensive industrial connections provide graduates with excellent employability in stimulating and well-paid careers.The School of Engineering and Materials Science (SEMS) provides outstanding degree programmes coupled with internationally leading research.
+The School of Engineering and Materials Science (SEMS) provides outstanding degree programmes coupled with internationally leading research which is reflected in all our undergraduate programmes.
+Our taught postgraduate programmes are similarly first class and provide students with a fantastic opportunity to engage with cutting-edge research in: Aerospace Engineering and Fluid Mechanics, Bioengineering, Chemical Engineering and Renewable Energy, Materials Engineering and Mechanical Engineering, Robotics and Design.
+The skills developed by our students and our extensive industrial connections provide graduates with excellent employability in stimulating and well-paid careers.